 A strategic planning committee was formed in the fall of 2006 for the purpose of evaluating our goals and objectives for the future.
-A Strategic Plan for the next four years was developed.
-The goals and objectives of this plan are evaluated and updated each year, and a completely new Strategic Plan is created by the Board and Staff every three years.
+A Strategic Plan for the next three years was developed.
+The goals and objectives of this plan are evaluated and updated each year and a completely new Strategic Plan is created by the Board and Staff every three years.

 As we move into an era where the culture continues to change, we continue to seek ways to attract potential clients to our services.
 In this regard, a Call Center was established in November of 2021. to provide an opportunity for those needing help to talk directly with medical staff to have questions answered, and to schedule appointments with any of our locations for further services such as pregnancy tests and ultrasounds.

 As our ministry has grown, so has the need for more space!
 We were able to purchase and renovate a bank building on Kernan and Beach Blvd to move and house not only our Beaches Center staff and services, but all of our Administrative staff as well.
 This location also meets the goal to attract more college students, as the campus of FCSJ is just a few miles away!
 This Kernan Center has proven to be one of God’s choosing, as we have been able to serve more clients.